 Alice Pollard, M.S.W./M.S.P.H.

-Alice is the Health Care Access Coordinator at the North Carolina Community Health Center Association, a membership organization focused on the success of NC community health centers.
-In her role, Alice provides training and technical assistance, for community health centers, with a focus on social needs and health insurance outreach and enrollment.
+Alice is the Program Manager for Health Access at the North Carolina Community Health Center Association, a membership organization focused on the success of NC community health centers.
+In her role, Alice provides training and technical assistance, for community health centers, with a focus on social drivers of health, behavioral health, and health insurance outreach and enrollment.
 She is dedicated to bringing the community voice to health care policy and programs, and hopes to develop leadership skills to address change in rural areas.
 Alice received a Master of Social Work degree and a Master of Science in Public Health degree from the University of North Carolina at Chapel Hill.

 As a Bernstein Fellow, she is developing a project to address development, retention, and burnout of front-line workers at community health centers.
 This will allow her to explore how community health centers can help effective front-line workers grow into health center and community leaders.